aishrath/word_of_the_day/readme.md

-#Word of the Day
+# Word of the Day

-jabber
+underbid